nunomaduro/termwind/README.md

 ### `style()`

-The `style()` function may be used to add own custom syles and also update colors.
+The `style()` function may be used to add own custom styles and also update colors.

 ```php
 use function Termwind\{style};